ronhandels/IPECAD/readme.md

 ## v2.3.0 (currently as "newfeatures" branch, release planned in 2024)

-This version has been developed as an open-source framework with details found here: Handels et al. \[2024\] <https://placeholder>.
+This version has been developed as an open-source framework with details found here: Handels et al. \[2024\] \[placeholder\].
 In this manuscript we describe the new IPECAD open-source model framework (version 2) for the health-economic evaluation of early AD treatment and aim to apply it in 3 use cases for AD lecanemab treatment: 1) cross-validating an existing model with a similar structure (ICER), 2) cross-validating an existing model with a more complex structure (AD-ACE) and 3) assessing additional uncertainty scenarios.

 This version has been developed and/or supported by: